Landlord Mortgage – Key Definitions

 Loan To Value (LTV)

-The loan to value (LTV) is the estimated value of the buy-to-let residential investment property compared to the amount of loan required by the landlord.
+The loan to value (LTV) on a landlord mortgage is the estimated value of the buy-to-let residential investment property compared to the amount of loan required by the landlord.
 Typically, most buy-to-let lenders will advance between 60-75% of the residential investment properties value.
-Some lenders are prepared to go above this loan to value (LTV) .
-For more details about accessing high loan to value (LTV) buy-to-let products landlords should have a look at Property Hawk’s specialist product lending area.
+Some mortgage lenders are prepared to go above this loan to value (LTV) .
+For more details about accessing high loan to value (LTV) buy-to-let landlord mortgages should have a look at Property Hawk’s specialist product lending area.

 BTL lenders frequently also allow a 2nd salary to be included by the borrower.
 This is then assessed on a lower income multiple.
 Couples are also given the option to be assessed on their joint income.